On June 19, 1878, Charles Hodge died at the age of 80.

-After graduating from the College of New Jersey and Princeton Seminary, Hodge was ordained by the Presbytery of New Brunswick in 1821, and the General Assembly appointed him to the Princeton faculty in 1822.
+After graduating from the College of New Jersey and Princeton Theological Seminary, Hodge was ordained by the Presbytery of New Brunswick in 1821, and the General Assembly appointed him to the Princeton Seminary faculty in 1822.
 For the next 56 years he trained over 3,000 students at Princeton, including two of his sons who would eventually join the faculty.
-In 1825 he founded the Princeton Review and throughout the course of his career he would use it to publish on all the major theological controversies of his day, defending Reformed orthodoxy against New Divinity, European romanticism, frontier revivalism, and Darwinian evolution.
+In 1825 he founded the Princeton Review and throughout the course of his career he would use that journal to publish on all the major theological controversies of his day, defending Reformed orthodoxy against New Divinity, European romanticism, frontier revivalism, and Darwinian evolution.
+His three-volume Systematic Theology was a standard seminary textbook for over a century.

 Hodge was also an active churchman.
 He lent his support to the Old School wing of the Presbyterian Church, supporting the 1837 division and opposing the 1869 reunion.
 In 1846 he served as the moderator of the Old School General Assembly.